WWE News: ‘Super Show-Down’ Matches Booked For The Shield, Ronda Rousey, John Cena, And Daniel Bryan

 Super Show-Down will come to us live on the WWE Network from the famed Melbourne Cricket Ground in Australia.
 As most fans know by now, Triple H will battle The Undertaker one last time at Super Show-Down, and the WWE recently announced four other matches that will take place at the Australia event.

 During Raw, after once again receiving a loss, Kevin Owens got on the microphone and announced that he quits the WWE.
-Most fans are assuming that this is an obvious storyline, and apparently the WWE doesn’t care if fans realize that this is a work, as WWE.com recently announced his match for Super Show-Down.
+Most fans are assuming that this is an obvious storyline, and apparently, the WWE doesn’t care if fans realize that this is a work, as WWE.com recently announced his match for Super Show-Down.
 Previously, WWE Australia tweeted that Owens would be facing John Cena at the event, but that contest has now been changed to a tag team match, as Cena and Bobby Lashley will face Owens and Elias.

 Super Show-Down takes place on October 6, but the next WWE pay-per-view is September’s Hell in a Cell.
-So, there’s a great chance that the Bobby Lashley will end up being booked to face Elias at Hell in a Cell, and it looks like their feud will continue to October.
+So, there’s a great chance that Bobby Lashley will end up being booked to face Elias at Hell in a Cell, and it looks like their feud will continue to October.
 John Cena and Kevin Owens have a rich history, so their backstory is big enough that nothing else needs to be done between the two for this match to make sense.
 There’s also a chance that Owens may become involved in the Lashley and Elias angle in the next couple of weeks.

 Unless Seth Rollins loses the title before Super Show-Down, it looks like the WWE Intercontinental Championship won’t be defended at the pay-per-view.
 However, fans will likely be pleased for the reason why, as all three members of The Shield will face Braun Strowman, Dolph Ziggler, and Drew McIntyre in a six-man tag team match.
 As the Inquisitr reported, for better or worse, Strowman recently turned heel on Raw and aligned himself with Ziggler and McIntyre.
 “The Monster in the Bank” will challenge “The Big Dog” at Hell in a Cell for the WWE Universal Championship.
 Regardless of that outcome, judging by the booking at Super Show-Down, it looks like Strowman and Reigns are going to be in a lengthy program.